jobjo/popper/docs/how_it_works.md

 # How it works

 [Popper](https://github.com/jobjo/popper) is designed to facilitate property-based testing, where regular unit tests are just special cases.
 It's inspired by a technique introduced by the Python library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).

-The fundamental difference between libraries based on the original property-based testing framework, [QuickCheck](https://hackage.haskell.org/package/QuickCheck), has to do with how sample generation and shrinking works.
+The fundamental difference between libraries based on the original property-based testing framework, [QuickCheck](https://hackage.haskell.org/package/QuickCheck), has to do with how sample generation and shrinking work.

 In QuickCheck-based libraries, there are two orthogonal concepts: